HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-1 AC.md

 - **Current**: This is measured in amperes or amps.
 Your typical household circuit might be 15 or 20 amps.

-- **Wiring Colors**: Understanding wire colors in AC wiring is important for safety. *In the United States, black wire insulation indicates the "hot" conductor*, white indicates neutral, and green or bare copper is used for equipment ground.
-Never assume a wire is safe to touch just based on its color – always test with proper equipment.
+- **Wiring Colors**: Understanding wire colors in AC wiring is important for safety.
+That said, never assume a wire is safe to touch just based on its color – always test with proper equipment!

+  > **Key Information:** *In the United States, black wire insulation indicates the "hot" wire, white is neutral, and green or bare copper is the ground* {{< link id="T0A03" >}}

 - **Grounding**: This is super important.
 The third prong on your plugs?
 That's the ground.
 It's there to protect you by providing a safe path for current if something goes wrong inside the equipment.

 #### Electrical Hazards to the Human Body

+> **Key Information:** *Electrical current through the body can cause tissue heating, disrupt cellular electrical function, and cause involuntary muscle contractions* {{< link id="T0A02" >}}

 Electrical current flowing through the body is dangerous in several ways: